The Honest Truth About What You’re Committing To

 Caring for Your Chickens

 If you think you’ll save money by having a small flock to supply your family with fresh eggs you are dead wrong.
-In comparison, buying grocery store shelf eggs are substantially cheaper.
-One standard size bag of chicken feed is about $14.00, it will feed 4 birds for a month, One bale of shavings (bedding & nest boxes) for your coop is about $10-$12 and it will last about 2 weeks.
-Straw or hay is also comparable in price, somewhere between $10-$15, depending on where you live.
+In comparison, buying grocery store shelf eggs is substantially cheaper.
+One standard-size bag of chicken feed is about $22.00, it will feed 6 birds for a month, One bale of shavings (bedding & nest boxes) for your coop is about $10-$12 and it will last about a month.

 Considering the initial investment of a coop, and the monthly overhead of caring for the birds, it’s hard to argue the fact that you could buy more store shelf eggs for much less money.
 Just sayin’…. get into chicken keeping because you want to invest in healthy eggs and enjoy a rewarding hobby.